 Cannabis has been used in the treatment efforts for migraines and other headache disorders for centuries.
 Between 1874 and 1942, before marijuana was prohibited in the United States, it was the most prominently used substance to treat headaches by physicians.

 The study notes that previous findings support the theory that a deficit in endocannabinoids or dysfunction with the endocannabinoid system could be associated with the development of headaches and migraine.
 The endocannabinoid system is responsible for regulating several functions, including immune system function, mood, sleep, and pain response.
-Cannabinoids found in cannabis, including tetrahydrocannabinol (THC) and cannabidiol (CBD), interact with the endocannabinoid system’s receptors, particularly CB1, to inhibit the inflammation that causes migraine pain.
+Cannabinoids found in cannabis interact with the endocannabinoid system’s receptors, particularly CB1, to inhibit the inflammation that causes migraine pain.

 The researchers add that clinical trials examining cannabis on headaches are lacking because of the legislative obstacles that make conducting double-blind placebo-controlled trials difficult.
-They recommend to other researchers that future studies focus on developing dosing and treatment guidelines for cannabis in the treatment of headaches, investigating the potential efficacy of CBD for headaches, identifying variables that could predict headache treatment receptivity, examining long-term risks of cannabis treatments for headaches, and evaluating whether cannabis could be used in conjunction with traditional headache treatments or as a treatment for patients whose headaches have proven refractory to traditional medications.
+They recommend to other researchers that future studies focus on developing dosing and treatment guidelines for cannabis in the treatment of headaches, identifying variables that could predict headache treatment receptivity, examining long-term risks of cannabis treatments for headaches, and evaluating whether cannabis could be used in conjunction with traditional headache treatments or as a treatment for patients whose headaches have proven refractory to traditional medications.